-Pandora Media Inc. (P), the Internet radio service, rose as much as 26 percent in extended trading after fourth-quarter results exceeded analyst' estimates, spurred by rising advertising and subscriber revenue.
+Pandora Media Inc. (P:US), the Internet radio service, rose as much as 26 percent in extended trading after fourth-quarter results exceeded analyst' estimates, spurred by rising advertising and subscriber revenue.

 Pandora rose to $14.75 after the results.
 The stock gained 0.6 percent to $11.74 at the close in New York after Apple Inc. delayed a competing service until later this year.